MANOJS-12/AegisZ/README.md

 Obtain a Google Safe Browsing API key from the Google Cloud Console and replace your_api_key_here with your key.
 ## Run the Script
     python aegisz.py
-# Usage
-## Launch the script
-    python aegisz.py
-1. Choose an option from the menu
-        - Check a URL: Enter a URL to analyze for phishing risks.
-        - Exit: Close the program.
-2. View the results
-        - The tool performs multiple checks and displays results in a table.
-        - A risk score is calculated, categorizing the URL as:
-            High Risk (Score ≥ 7): Likely a phishing site.
-            Warning (Score ≥ 4): Suspicious site.
-            Caution (Score ≥ 2): Some risk factors detected.
-            Safe (Score < 2): No major issues detected.